crrips/finance_bot/README.md

 # 📊 Finance Bot

-This is a finance bot that provides control over your expnses.
+This is a finance bot that provides control over your expenses.

 ## 🚀 Launch

-Firstly, create .env file in the bot directory and set the following values, replacing the placeholders with your actual values:
+Firstly, create an .env file in the bot directory and set the following values, replacing the placeholders with your actual values:
 ```
 TOKEN = "your_token"